Why are there so few female wildlife photographers?

 It's no coincidence that the overwhelming majority of wildlife photographers are male.
 But what are the factors behind this, why aren’t there more female wildlife photographers, and, crucially, is change on the horizon?

-Looking through the winners of the Natural History Museum’s prestigious Wildlife Photographer of the Year (WPY) contest last year, I was struck by just how few were female.
+Looking through the winners of the Natural History Museum’s prestigious Wildlife Photographer of the Year (WPY) 2020 contest, I was struck by just how few were female.
 But should I really have been that surprised?
 There has, after all, been a long-standing asymmetry between men and women in wildlife photography.
 As this article on the Natural History Museum’s website states, “The number of female WPY entrants and winners is representative of the amount of women working in wildlife photography.”

 The reasons for this imbalance are myriad, as are the opinions on it.
 Some claim inherent bias.
 Others feel that women lack one or all of the qualities required to get ahead in this field, qualities traditionally associated with men: competitiveness, assertiveness, technical know-how, physical strength, fearlessness.
 And, historically at least, women who enter motherhood often become more homebound than fathers.